open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 For the purposes of this tutorial, either configuration will work.

-.. note:: As of GUI version 1.0, the synchronization algorithm can handle arbitrarily short pulses.
+.. note:: As of GUI version 1.0, the Record Node's synchronization algorithm can handle arbitrarily short pulses.
 So synchronization "barcodes" that encode integer values as a series of on/off pulses are perfectly fine to use for synchronization.
 The only type of pulses that are not compatible with the synchronizer would be continuous pulses with no variation in pulse width at frequencies of 20 Hz or higher.

 Software Configuration
 ######################